Assessment centre: Purpose

-Assessment centre is not just a building for assessing a job candidate, it is a process of evaluation of behaviour based on multiple evaluation including: job related simulations, interviews or psychological tests.
+An assessment centre contains a process for evaluating behaviour based on multiple evaluations, including job-related simulations, interviews, and psychological tests.

-The ultimate reason for having an assessment centre in any organization is to gather all relevant information under a standardized conditions about an individual's capabilities to perform a given task.
-Assessment centres are often the method of choice for selecting senior leaders in government and municipal jobs, including police chief and fire captains.
+The ultimate reason for having an assessment centre in any organization is to gather all relevant information, under standardized conditions, about an individual's capabilities to perform a given task.
+Assessment centres are often the method of choice for selecting senior leaders in government and municipal jobs, including police chiefs and fire captains.

-During the process of assessing candidates, series of exercises that are designed to simulate the condition of a given job are given to the candidate to do.
-This helps the assessor to determine if the candidate possesses the necessary skill and behaviour needed for the job.
+During the process of assessing candidates, a series of exercises designed to simulate the conditions of a given job are assigned to the candidates.
+This helps the assessor determine whether the candidate possesses the necessary skills and behaviour required for the job.

-The assessment centre method provides a sort of wide-ranging, multidimensional assessment that has a strong record of both research significance and practical effectiveness to be accepted by participants and decision-makers alike.

-In essence, the purpose of assessment centre is to examine the skills and psychological state of an individual in order to determine his or her performance.
+The assessment centre method attempts to provide a wide-ranging, multidimensional assessment, and has a record of both research significance and practical effectiveness.
+The purpose of assessment centre is to examine the skills and psychological state of an individual in order to determine his or her expected performance in a position.